opengeospatial/CRS-Gridded-Geodetic-data-eXchange-Format/scripts/README.md

 pip install GDAL==3.4.1
 ```

+The ggxf script has an option to create .CDL files (a NetCDF ASCII dump format) which can be useful for understanding the contents of a NetCDF4 file (a GGXF binary file).
+This requires installing the NetCDF4 ncdump utility, which can be obtained from the [NetCDF4 download page](https://downloads.unidata.ucar.edu/netcdf/).

 # Scripts

 This directory contains three scripts to support generating and experimenting with GGXF format files.